 Talent threads the tungsten wire through the polyimide tube.

-Apply cyanoacrylate glue to the top end of the tubes to glue the tetrodes and wires to their tubes and ensure the movement is consistent with the microdrive [1].
+Screw the microdrive all the way down, apply cyanoacrylate glue to the top end of the tubes to glue the tetrodes and wires to their tubes and ensure the movement is consistent with the microdrive [1].
 Screw the microdrive all the way to the top [2].

-Talent applies glue to the top end of the tubes.
+Talent screws the microdrive all the way down and applies glue to the top end of the tubes.

 Talent screws the microdrive all the way to the top.